CorneliusMN/Pawduction_exam/README.md

 │
 ├── docs                             <- Contains graphs used in markdown file │
-├── pipeline.go                      <- The dagger workflow in GO
+├── pipeline.go                      <- The dagger workflow in Go
 │
 ├── go.mod                           <- Go file for the module and required dependencies │